stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 title: Oracle
 ---

-The Oracle module provides the Terra blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various Terra pegs so that the [Market](dev-spec-market.md) may availably provide fair exchanges between Terra<>Terra currency pairs, as well as Terra<>Luna.
+The Oracle module provides the Terra blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various Terra pegs so that the [Market](dev-spec-market.md) may provide fair exchanges between Terra<>Terra currency pairs, as well as Terra<>Luna.

 Should the system fail to gain an accurate measure of Luna price, a small set of arbitrageurs could profit at the cost of the entire network.